U-Haul driver Weng Sor was suffering from 'mental health crisis' during rampage, NYPD says

 “At that point he said, ‘I had enough,’” said Essig, citing Sor’s remarks to officers after he was taken into custody.
 “There was no object,” Essig said.

-“We believe Mr. Sor was suffering from a mental health crisis, “explained Essig without elaboration about what Sor suffered from.
-“At this time there is no nexis to terrorism”
+“We believe Mr. Sor was suffering from a mental health crisis," explained Essig without elaboration about what Sor suffered from.
+“At this time there is no nexus to terrorism.”

 Essig acknowledged that Sor told officers when he was arrested that “you should have shot me.”

-Earlier, NYPD commissioner Keechant Sewell described a nearly hour’s long episode of rampaging driving which began about 10:22 a.m. at 55th Street and 4th Avenue in the Fourth Avenue in Bay Ridge and ended further north when police boxed Sor’s U-Haul van close to the Brooklyn entrance of the Brooklyn-Battery Tunnel at the intersection of Hamilton and Columbia Streets.
+Earlier, NYPD Commissioner Keechant Sewell described a nearly hour-long episode of rampaging driving which began about 10:22 a.m. at 55th Street and Fourth Avenue in Bay Ridge and ended farther north when police boxed in Sor’s U-Haul truck close to the Brooklyn entrance of the Brooklyn-Battery Tunnel at the intersection of Hamilton and Columbia Streets.

 Sor was in Florida where he rented the U-Haul van in West Palm Beach and began driving to New York, passing through South Carolina.

-Police didn’t officially released the name of the dead 44 year-old man, who was described as a single father of two children and driving a moped when he was struck.

-One of the remaining injured was in still critical condition said police, while the others , including a police officer, were recovering from broken bones and other injuries.
+One of the remaining injured was in critical condition, said police, while the others, including a police officer, were recovering from broken bones and other injuries.

-There was no immediate information as to when Sor would be arraigned on charges, officials said.
+There was no immediate information as to when Sor would be arraigned, officials said.

+On Monday, Sewell described the driver's alleged actions as a “violent rampage" through Brooklyn.

+The incident began when the U-Haul struck a victim at the intersection of Fifth Avenue and Senator Street in the Bay Ridge neighborhood of Brooklyn, police said.
+The driver then struck a man on an electric bike less than a half-mile away at the intersection of 5th Avenue and Bay Ridge Parkway, police said.

+A security camera video showed the truck clip a scooter, then swerve onto a sidewalk and nearly plow into a pedestrian, who dived to safety just in time.
+A police patrol car then followed the truck down the sidewalk at high speed.

+Police were finally able to stop the U-Haul after it mounted a sidewalk near a tunnel at Hamilton Avenue and Columbia Street in an attempt to get around vehicles stopped at a red light, police said.

-The driver of the van which rampaged through Brooklyn on Monday was believed to be suffering from a mental health crisis when he barreled for nearly an hour through city streets and sidewalks, killing one man and injuring eight people, a top NYPD police official said Tuesday.
+The driver of the U-Haul truck that rampaged through Brooklyn on Monday was believed to be suffering from a mental health crisis when he barreled for nearly an hour through city streets and sidewalks, killing one man and injuring eight people, a top NYPD police official said Tuesday.

-Weng Sor, 62, until recently a resident of Las Vegas where he lived with his mother, faces one count of murder in the second degree and eight counts of attempted murder, NYPD Chief of Detectives James Essig during a new briefing at police headquarters in Lower Manhattan.
+Weng Sor, 62, until recently a resident of Las Vegas, where he lived with his mother, faces one count of murder in the second degree and eight counts of attempted murder, NYPD Chief of Detectives James Essig said during a news briefing at police headquarters in lower Manhattan.

+Tuesday night, a law enforcement source identified the man killed as YiJie Ye, 44, of Bay 37th Street.
+He was struck at Bay Parkway and Fifth Avenue.
+Police did not identify him earlier but he was described as a single father of two children who was driving a moped when he was struck.

 Essig said Sor stated to police that he saw an invisible object heading towards his car to explain his driving.